fdfragoso/capstone-conference-page/README.md

 ## 🧐 About <a name = "about"></a>
-<h3 align="center"> This is an assigment for Microverse's HTML and CSS course, and the goal is to create a conference web page following some requirements and based on CC Global Summit 2015 <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">main page</a>.</h3>
+<h3 align="center"> This is an assigment for Microverse's HTML and CSS course.
+The goal was to create a conference webpage.
+This page should follow some requirements and some design.
+This design is based on the CC Global Summit 2015 <a href="https://www.behance.net/gallery/29845175/CC-Global-Summit-2015">main page</a>.</h3>.
+The page should contain a index, tickets and about site.
+With all the expected information about a conference webpage should have.
+To follow all those requirements, the author created the fictional event Games Week Viborg 2020 (the author lives in Viborg, Denmark).
+In this event some lead people in the game development field would be present, taking place in october.
+All in all this project was developed during the capstone html and css project phase of Microverse to show all learned in this area.

 <p align="center">
   <img src="img/print.png" alt="project">